Finding Success as a Social Media Consultant

 Instead, you need to figure out what your niche will be and stick with it.
 For instance, some social media consultants and managers will only carry out work for companies within the restaurant or hospitality industry.

-Others might only take on clients from within the health or education industry.
+Others might only take on clients from within the health, legal services or education industry.

 Ideally, you should work to your strengths so that can stand out in your niche as the very best social media manager for the job.